ehaddad2/ehaddad2/README.md

 Thanks for visitng!
-I'm a CS major at U of Rochester.
+I'm a CS major at U Rochester.

 - I’m really interested in AI/ML research and applications
 - I'm currently working on cool computer vision and NLP applications